About Us: MEET OUR TEAM

-Jeff Sweeton has been producing digital video, machines, photography, websites, film, scripts and writing for about twenty years and has been teaching about it for about that long as well.
+Jeff Sweeton has been producing digital video, photography, film, scripts, websites, machines and writing for about twenty years and has been teaching about it for about that long as well.
 Jeff founded and facilitates CodeCreate Technology Education having served many partners including the National Science Foundation, Disney Magnet Schools, Aerostar, the National Association for Art Educators, the Art Institute of Chicago, the Intel Computer Clubhouse Network, The Chicago City of Learning, the Scratch Foundation at the MIT Media Lab, Maker Media, Facets Multimedia, the Adler Planetarium, the MacArthur Foundation, MOUSE of New York City, Jewish Family Services of Ottawa, Canada, Mut Theatre of Hamburg, Germany, Mozilla of London, England, Common Sense Media, Google, The Imagination Foundation and the Civic Lab where he was chosen and served as a Making Fellow.
-At Northwestern University's Center for Talent Development, Jeff's taught a variety of media, electronics and engineering courses for about eight years as well as also teaching for the NorthEastern Chicagoland Computer Explorers.
-Previously, as the Technology Education Manager at the Lawndale Christian Development Corporation, Jeff redesigned the Community Technology Center to integrate project-based, multimedia and Pop-Up learning.
+At Northwestern University's Center for Talent Development, Jeff's taught a variety of media, electronics and engineering courses for about eight years.
+Previously he taught for the NorthEastern Chicagoland Computer Explorers as well as serving as the Technology Education Manager at the Lawndale Christian Development Corporation, where Jeff redesigned the Community Technology Center to integrate project-based, multimedia and Pop-Up learning.
 Jeff also led two Chicago-area Computer Clubhouses for about eight years while also serving as an international trainer with the Intel Computer Clubhouse Network and also working with MIT's Media Lab.
 Under his guidance, Jeff’s Clubhouse was granted an international Kudos award in 2007.
 MIT's Media Lab was also Jeff's first exposure to constructionist learning and the work of Seymour Papert, Mitch Resnik, Sherry Turkle and others, all of whom have had a profound influence on Jeff.
 Previously, he taught in several Chicago Public Schools, leading original courses developed with After School Matters while also producing freelance video for clients including ComEd, Ciber Enterprise Solutions and the Cleveland Jewish Federation.
 Before earning his Bachelor in Fine Arts from the Savannah College of Art and Design, Jeff produced his first commissioned videos, produced around the world, while still in high school.
 Visit an Online Portfolio

 Brandon David, Facilitator and cheif IDEA Ambassador